rdtscp/ct17-18/README.md

 ![Forking the CT-17-18 repository](/figures/bb_menu.png "Forking this repository.")

-Thereafter you will see a form similar to the below figure:

 ![Forking the CT-17-18 repository](/figures/bb_fork.png "Forking this repository.")

 Here you can name your repository and give it an optional description. **Remember** to tick "This is a private repository" as shown below: